moos3/Billing-Functions/README.md

     - Save it

-You have now configured your slack as cost monitoring system for your GCP.
+You have now configured your slack as a cost monitoring system for your GCP.
 You will now get automatic billing alerts and give your users the possibility to interact with the billing through two slash commands.
 Many more slash commands can be deployed and the workflow will remain the same as per steps 9 and 10.